codio/site/source/docs/phonegap/authtoken.html.md

 ---

-To access Phonegap:Build from Codio you will need to set up an Authentication token.
+To access Phonegap:Build from Codio you should set up an Authentication token.
 This is available in your Phonegap:Build account.

-Go to your Phonegap [account](https://build.phonegap.com/people/edit) details and select `Client Application` tab.
-If you do not see an authentication token, click `Reset` to obtain one
+Go to your Phonegap [account details](https://build.phonegap.com/people/edit) and select the `Client Application` tab.
+If you do not see an authentication token, click `Reset` to obtain one.

-In Codio, select the `Change` button and paste your key in there
+In Codio, select the `Change Token` button and paste in your key.

 ![auth](/img/docs/authtoken.png)